chaconnewu/awesome-augmented/awesomes/awesome-interviews.md

  </li>
  <li>
   <a href="http://www.geeksforgeeks.org/c-plus-plus/">
-   C++ Programming Q&A; and quizzes from computer science portal for geeks
+   C++ Programming Q&A and quizzes from computer science portal for geeks
   </a>
  </li>
  <li>